clonefish complete reference

 3.7 file validation

 The file validator helps validating files and even image file types.
-It relies on the built-in getimagesize() function.
+It relies on the built-in getimagesize()

 Tips:

-• Set the required parameter to zero (false) if file upload is not mandatory.
+parameter to zero (false) if file upload is not mandatory. - To make validation extra safe you can use the

-• Please note that you have to make sure that there's enough memory for your PHP process to create large image variables using imagecreatecheck!
+GD functions to create an image variable of the uploaded file in the memory.
+If it fails, the image is broken, if it succeeds, you'll most likely won't have problems during converting the image. - Please note that you have to make sure that there's enough memory for your PHP process to create large image variables using imagecreatecheck!
 If in doubt, take a look at this PHP memory limit calculator for image resizing!

 <?php